Bug report #9095

 Also, The "Rangeview" Shape file does not have any attributes but should show up as a visual reference. there should be at least 10 or 20 points from the "Water Nodes" layer that show up within the area of the "Rangeview" layer.
 See the screenshots above for additional reference.

-#1 Updated by Daniel Kranich over 6 years ago
+#1 Updated by Daniel Kranich almost 7 years ago

 - Status changed from Open to Closed